 Amounts payable for claims, surrender values, dividends, experience rating refunds, taxes, commissions, and other expenses; and

-Amounts receivable or payable for funds withheld by the ceding entity
+Amounts receivable or payable for funds withheld by the ceding entity which shall mirror what is recorded by the cedant pursuant to paragraph 22.e.

 40. The following accounting applies to coinsurance arrangements with funds withheld:

 Ceding Entity—Premiums paid or payable to the reinsurer net of any experience refunds shall reduce premium income.
 Policy benefit payments paid by the reinsurer shall reduce the ceding entity’s reported policy benefits.
 Expense allowances paid by the reinsurer shall be reported separately in the summary of operations as they are earned.
 A net reduction to policy reserves shall be taken for the portion of the obligation assumed by the reinsurer.
-Any amounts withheld by the ceding entity shall be recorded as a separate liability.
+Any amounts deposited by the reinsurer which are held on the ceding entity’s balance sheet or amounts contractually withheld by the ceding entity shall be recorded as a separate liability.
+(See funds withheld accounting guidance in paragraph 22.)
 Reporting entities filing the annual statement for life and accident and health insurers shall record any interest due or payable on the amounts withheld as a component of aggregate write-ins for miscellaneous deductions.
 Reporting entities filing the health annual statement shall record any interest due or payable on the amounts withheld as a component of aggregate write-ins for other income or expense.

 Assuming Entity (Reinsurer)—Premiums received or receivable by the reinsurer net of any experience refunds shall increase premium income and policy benefit payments paid by the reinsurer shall increase the reported policy benefits.
 Expense allowances paid by the reinsurer shall be reported separately in the summary of operations when payable.
 The reinsurer shall record its share of the statutory policy reserves attributable to the business identified in the contract.
 Any funds withheld by the ceding entity shall be recorded as an accounts receivable.
 For reporting entities filing the annual statement for life and accident and health insurers shall record any interest earned or receivable on the funds withheld as a component of aggregate write-ins for miscellaneous income.
 Reporting entities filing the health annual statement shall record any interest earned or receivable on the funds withheld as a component of aggregate write-ins for other income or expense.